 Pineapple sea cucumber, Thelenota ananas

-Hairy blackfish sea cucumber, Actinopygma miliaris
+Hairy blackish sea cucumber, Actinopygma miliaris

 Nudibranchs (species identification are our best guesses; we welcome corrections!):